MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 ## Return a list

 To return a list of elements, you can use an array.
-In the example below, the `Accounts` components receives an array of accounts as props, and uses the array to display a list of accounts using `Array.map`:
+In the following example, the `Accounts` components receives an array of accounts as props, and uses the array to display a list of accounts using `Array.map`:

 ```jsx title="Accounts.jsx"
 export const Accounts = ({ accounts }) => {